phpbench/tabular/docs/introduction.rst

 Why?
 ----

-You could generate tabular data only with PHP, but as anybody who has ever tried this can testify this results in a nightmare of variables and spaghetti code.
+You could generate complex tabular data only with PHP, but beyond a certain threshold this results in a nightmare of variables and spaghetti code.

 You could do generate reports with XSLT transformations, but I think this is hugely verbose and detached from the familiar PHP environment.